 Starring Michael Caine and Jim Belushi, this 1990 comedy was shot at Biltmore.

 Starring Kelly McGillis and Kurt Russell, this movie was filmed in large part in Barnardsville’s Big Ivey neighborhood.
 Shortly after the filming, McGillis purchased vacation property in the area.

 Past Chimney Rock is Lake Lure, where Patrick Swayze and Jennifer Grey practiced the iconic lift that helped this 1980s hit to start a dancing craze.
 The view of the lake and surrounding mountains is majestic.

 Kevin Costner's box office hit made use of Asheville's minor league baseball park, McCormick Field.
 Before recent renovations, the park was the second-oldest major league facility in the nation.

-Biltmore Estate again takes center stage as the home of a wealthy industrialist in the film "Being There".
-His final film before he died, Peter Sellers played Chauncey Gardener, a dimwit who became revered for his simpleminded ideas in this widely acclaimed comedy.
+Biltmore Estate again takes center stage as the home of a wealthy industrialist in the film Being There.
+In his final film before he died, Peter Sellers played Chauncey Gardener, a dimwit who became revered for his simpleminded ideas.
+Shirley McLaine also stars in this widely acclaimed comedy.

 Most of the scenes in this crime drama about running moonshine in the mountains were filmed in Asheville, and some at Lake Lure.
-The film was such a hit that it became a cult classic and continued to play in Southeastern drive-in theaters for three decades
+The film was such a hit that it became a cult classic and continued to play in Southeastern drive-in theaters for three decades.

-The Biltmore House was first seen on the big screen in 1956, when "The Swan" opened starring Grace Kelly.
+The Biltmore House was first seen on the big screen in 1956, when The Swan opened starring Grace Kelly.
 It was to be her last film.